whistlegraph/aesthetic-computer/README.txt

   - [x] Make a source .lisp file in `disks`.
   - [x] Make a lisp.mjs file that exports a parser.
   - [x] Read the file in as a piece in load in side `disk.mjs`.

-  - [] "piece"
-  - [] bracelet
-  - [] make a spatial editor / evaluator
-  - [] use the `pjs` mock work to support the new syntax / upload type?
-  - [] graphical editing with s-expression underneath?
-  - [] could it work off an actor model of some kind?
-  - [] make a gui editor that stores sequences in s-expressions

 *** brushes ***
   - [] Add auto-interpolation to brushes.